GaloisInc/BESSPIN-Tool-Suite/docs/base/modes.md

 ## `mode = test` ##

 The `test` mode is one of the two modes of the bug bounty.
 The [bug bounty readme](../bugBounty2020/README.md) has more details about the functionality and the configuration.
 The tool's flow is as follows:
-- `fett.py` loads the configuration and calls `startFett`.
+- `besspin.py` loads the configuration and calls `startBesspin`.
-- `startFett` calls `prepareEnv` to verify the environment setup, and perform any additional setup or programming it needs to prepare the target for launching.
+- `startBesspin` calls `prepareEnv` to verify the environment setup, and perform any additional setup or programming it needs to prepare the target for launching.
-- `startFett` calls `launchFett` which does the following:
+- `startBesspin` calls `launchBesspin` which does the following:
     - Boots the OS on the target.
     - Unix-only: The root password is changed.
     - Unix-only: A non-root user is created.
     - Apps are set and deployment tests are run.
     - Unix-only: The user password is changed and it is given root access (if configured to do so).
-- `startFett` returns, and `endFett` is called, which does the following:
+- `startBesspin` returns, and `endBesspin` is called, which does the following:
     - Unix-only: Collects all relevant kernel logs.
     - Unix-AWS-only: Collect the remote logs that were logged using `rsyslog` on the host.
     - Shuts down the OS, and tears down all relevant processes.
-- `endFett` returns, and the tool exits.
+- `endBesspin` returns, and the tool exits.

 ---

 ## `mode = production` ##

 The `production` mode is one of the two modes of the bug bounty.
 The [bug bounty readme](../bugBounty2020/README.md) has more details about the functionality and the configuration.
 The `production` mode works only with the `awsf1` mode.
 The tool's flow is as follows:
-- `fett.py` loads the configuration and calls `startFett`.
+- `besspin.py` loads the configuration and calls `startBesspin`.
-- `startFett` calls `prepareEnv` to verify the environment setup, and perform any additional setup or programming it needs to prepare the target for launching.
+- `startBesspin` calls `prepareEnv` to verify the environment setup, and perform any additional setup or programming it needs to prepare the target for launching.
-- `startFett` calls `launchFett` exactly as in the `test` mode described above.
+- `startBesspin` calls `launchBesspin` exactly as in the `test` mode described above.
-- `startFett` calls `startUartPiping` that pipes the target's TTY to a TCP port.
+- `startBesspin` calls `startUartPiping` that pipes the target's TTY to a TCP port.
-- `startFett` returns.
+- `startBesspin` returns.
 - The tool sends an SQS message to the portal to signal successful deployment.
 - The tool waits indefinitely for any of the following:
     - Receive a `termination` message (through S3) from the portal [this would continue the normal operation].
     - Receive a `reset` message [See [Reset Button](#reset-button)].
     - The main Firesim/Connectal process seems dead.
 [See [Dead Process](#dead-process)].
-- `endFett` is called, which does the following:
+- `endBesspin` is called, which does the following:
     - Calls `endUartPiping` to get back the control of the TTY.
     - Unix-only: Collects all relevant kernel logs.
     - Unix-only: Collect the remote logs that were logged using `rsyslog` on the host.
     - Shuts down the OS, and tears down all relevant processes.
     - Uploads all the relevant artifacts and collected logs to an S3 bucket.
-- `endFett` returns.
+- `endBesspin` returns.
 - The tool sends an SQS message to the portal to signal successful exit.
 The portal can thus terminate the host.
 - The tool exits.

 ### Reset Button ###

-When `fett.py` receives a `reset` message:
+When `besspin.py` receives a `reset` message:
 - Calls `resetTarget` which:
     - Calls `endUartPiping` to get back the control of the TTY.
     - Tears down the relevant processes and clears relevant data.